Arboretum Offers Free Admission in January

 1. Free admission every day in January for you and your family and friends.

 2. Sixteen miles of trails for cross-country skiing and snowshoeing.
 Plus, snowshoe rentals!
 Rated Best Place to Snowshoe by Mpls.
 St. Paul magazine and Best Classic Ski place by Minnesota Monthly magazine.
+Click here for more information and a downloadable map of the trails.

 3. Beautiful Orchid Tree and Display in the Great Hall of the Visitor Center, Jan.
 10-Feb.
-8.
+8. (Photo by Al Whitaker.)

 4. Bring the kids for “Plant Partnerships” during Weekend Family Fun at the Learning Center.
 Drop in between Noon and 4 p.m. every Saturday and Sunday in January to learn how migrating and non-migrating species find sustenance in winter.
 Free!